 define('DB_NAME', 'database-name'); define('DB_USER', 'database-username'); define('DB_PASSWORD', 'database-password'); define('DB_HOST', 'localhost');

 define( 'AUTH_KEY', 'put your unique phrase here' ); define( 'SECURE_AUTH_KEY', 'put your unique phrase here' ); define( 'LOGGED_IN_KEY', 'put your unique phrase here' ); define( 'NONCE_KEY', 'put your unique phrase here' ); define( 'AUTH_SALT', 'put your unique phrase here' ); define( 'SECURE_AUTH_SALT', 'put your unique phrase here' ); define( 'LOGGED_IN_SALT', 'put your unique phrase here' ); define( 'NONCE_SALT', 'put your unique phrase here' );

 $table_prefix = 'wp_';

-define('WP_HOME', 'http://www.wpbeginner.com'); define('WP_SITEURL', 'http://www.wpbeginner.com');
+define('WP_HOME', 'http://www.example.com'); define('WP_SITEURL', 'http://www.example.com');

-Override File Permissions
+6. Override File Permissions

 define('FS_CHMOD_FILE', 0644); define('FS_CHMOD_DIR', 0755);